 Have you ever experienced medical gaslighting?
 What happened?
 How did you respond?
 Share your story in the comments below!

 Watch our full interview with Dr. Taz to hear her discuss:

 Why she thinks the entire medical education system needs to be overhauled (and the challenges standing in the way of that)

 Which health issues are most commonly left undiagnosed and why

 The reason that she always treats mothers and children together

 Why our modern environment is leading to more and more hormone disruption in women (especially young women)

 The MTHFR gene and how it relates to IUDs

-Her book SuperWomanRX and how we each have a power type with an associated hormone pattern, diet, and lifestyle to perform at our best
+Her book Super Woman RX and how each woman has her own “power type” associated with a hormone pattern, diet, and lifestyle that we need to perform at our best